-Add Another Level of Flavour: Lemon Herbed Butter
+Add Another Level of Flavour to this Turkey Recipe with Lemon Herbed Butter

 Queue the drool emoji!

-Jeremy says the lemon herbed butter is an absolutely essential step to making a delicious and flavourful turkey.
+Jeremy says the lemon herbed butter is an absolutely essential step to making this delicious and flavorful turkey recipe.
 And, it only takes just a few quick minutes to whip up so don’t let this extra step intimidate you!